-In common with all further education sector Colleges, statutory reporting requirements (page 30) are prescriptive in their inclusion of non-cash pension adjustments that arise from the College's LGPS liabilities.
-Pension commitments are a significant sector issue and a topic for further debate.
-As a result, inter-alia, of a change to the discount rate applied to future pension liabilities, the College does not carry a pension liability on the balance sheet at 31 July 2023.
+In common with all further education sector Colleges, statutory reporting requirements (pages 30 - 33) are prescriptive in their inclusion of non-cash pension adjustments that arise from the College's LGPS liabilities.
+Pension commitments are a significant sector issue.
+As a result, inter-alia, of a change to the discount rate applied to future pension liabilities, the College does not carry a pension liability on the balance sheet at 31 July 2024.
 A reconciliation statement is set out below:

 £000s

-(Deficit)/Surplus before other gains and losses per Statement of Comprehensive Income: (4,762)
+Surplus before other gains and losses per Statement of Comprehensive Income: 467

-Operating surplus 469
+Operating surplus 2,094

-Difference (5,231)
+Difference (1,627)

 Of which:

 Non-cash items

-FRS 102 pension costs adjustment 3,739
+FRS 102 pension costs adjustment 1,970

-Pension interest costs adjustment 927
+Pension interest income adjustment (1,165)

-Holiday pay accrual adjustment (196)
+Holiday pay accrual adjustment 198

 Cash items

-Oxford School of English Language Limited Investment Costs 75
+Merger costs 84

-Restructure costs 686
+Restructure costs 540

-5,231
+1,627